martinohanlon/SpaceCRAFT/README.rst

 IN PROGRESS!!!

 Todo.

-Conceived by Hannah Belshaw, from Cumnor House Girl’s School, created by Martin O'Hanlon, www.stuffaboutcode.com.
+Conceived by Hannah Belshaw, from Cumnor House Girl’s School, created by Martin O'Hanlon, `<Stuff about="code" />`_.

 Installation
 ============